Shotgun: Gauge

 Handguns have also been produced that are capable of firing either .45 (Long) Colt or .410 shotgun shells from the same chamber; they are commonly known as "snake guns".
-Derringers such as the "Snake Slayer and Cowboy Defender" are popular among some outdoors-men in the South and Southwest regions of the United States.
-There are also some revolvers, such as the Taurus Judge and Smith & Wesson Governor, that are capable of shooting the .45LC/.410 rounds; but as with derringers they are not considered shotguns.
+Derringers such as the "Snake Slayer and Cowboy Defender" are popular among some outdoorsmen in the South and Southwest regions of the United States.
+There are also some revolvers, such as the Taurus Judge and Smith & Wesson Governor, that are capable of shooting the .45LC/.410 rounds; but, as with derringers, they are not considered shotguns.

 The .410 bore (10.4 mm) is unusual, being measured in inches, and would be approximately 67 "real" gauge, though its short hull versions are nominally called 36-gauge in Europe.
 It uses a relatively small charge of shot.
 It is used for hunting and for skeet.
 Because of its very light recoil (approx 10 N), it is often used as a beginner's gun.
 However, the small charge and typically tight choke make it more difficult to hit targets.
-It is also frequently used by expert shooters because of the difficulty, especially in expensive side by side and over/under models for hunting small bird game such as quail and doves.
-Inexpensive bolt-action .410 shotguns are a very common first hunting shotgun among young pre-teen hunters, as they are used mostly for hunting squirrels, while additionally teaching bolt-action manipulation skills that will transfer easily later to adult-sized hunting rifles.
+It is also frequently used by expert shooters because of the difficulty, especially in expensive side-by-side and over-under models for hunting small bird game, such as quail and doves.
+Inexpensive bolt-action .410 shotguns are a very common first hunting shotgun among young preteen hunters, as they are used mostly for hunting squirrels, while additionally teaching bolt-action manipulation skills that will transfer easily later to adult-sized hunting rifles.
 Most of these young hunters move up to a 20-gauge within a few years, and to 12-gauge shotguns and full-size hunting rifles by their late teens.
 Still, many who are particularly recoil-averse choose to stay with 20-gauge shotguns all their adult life, as it is a suitable gauge for many popular hunting uses.

-A recent innovation is the back-boring of barrels, in which the barrels are bored out slightly larger than their actual gauge.
+A recent innovation is the back boring of barrels, in which the barrels are bored out slightly larger than their actual gauge.
 This reduces the compression forces on the shot when it transitions from the chamber to the barrel.
 This leads to a slight reduction in perceived recoil, and an improvement in shot pattern due to reduced deformation of the shot.